psisoyev/psisoyev.github.io/_posts/2020-05-03-testcontainers.markdown

 Another thing we need - framework for unit testing.
 In examples below I will be using [MUnit](https://scalameta.org/munit/).
 It is a new super light framework which provides essentials for unit testing.
-Unfortunately, because it is a new framework integration with some tools is missing.
+Unfortunately, because it is a new framework, integration with some tools is missing.
 That shouldn't be a show stopper for us.
 For convenience, I have [implemented](https://github.com/testcontainers/testcontainers-scala/pull/119) the integration and now it is available for everyone.
 Alternatively, we could just use Scalatest, but that's boring, right?